What is Perimenopause?

 This is technically hot flashes that happen at night.
 Night sweats may occur once an hour and can disturb a woman’s sleep.
 This in turn leads to insomnia, which could also lead to irritability and depression.
 Women are likely to incur night-sweat-induced insomnia which keeps them from performing daily tasks at home.

 The overall estrogen production, according to some studies is shown to increase during perimenopause, although this tends to be unpredictable.
-Sometimes, when the estrogen production is high, a woman may likely experience nausea.
+Sometimes, when estrogen is high, a woman may likely experience nausea and it can even resemble the flu.
 And in some cases, this could be extreme to the point where one require may medical treatment.

 Every woman is born with a certain limit of eggs in her ovaries and after reaching a certain age, the ovaries eventually run out of eggs.
 This makes the chances of getting pregnant very difficult for the woman who wishes to conceive.